-- setting the keypad backlight mode with the key 9: none, automatic, permanent.
-In the CA-6 KLED keypad, the backlighting can be switched on/off by means of pins located next to the terminal block on the keypad board. - visualization of the keypad audible signal buzzer (CA-6 KLED-S).
+- Setting the keypad backlight mode with the key 9: none, automatic, permanent.
+In the CA-6 KLED keypad, the backlighting can be switched on/off by means of pins located next to the terminal block on the keypad board. - Visualization of the keypad audible signal buzzer (CA-6 KLED-S and CA-6 KLED-M keypads).